Skip to main menu Skip to content Skip to footer

 Germs are a common anxiety for kids with OCD, but obsessions can vary widely, from disturbing thoughts about religion or sex, to an extreme fear of vomiting.

-More
+More Resources

-When OCD is Invisible
+When OCD Is Invisible

 Having highly visible compulsions can draw unwanted attention.
 But OCD can be just as challenging for kids who hide or suppress their compulsions.
 This can lead to anger, depression, or explosions at home.
 Having some insight can help both kids and their families.